 Step 9.
 After a successful response from the NWDAF(s) containing MTLF acting as FL client, the NWDAF containing MTLF acting as FL server initiates the Federated Learning process as described in TS 23.288 [105].

-Authorization of the NWDAF containing MTLF acting as FL client is implicit, since it can join a Federated Learning group only when selected by the NWDAF containing MTLF acting as FL server.
+Authorization of the NWDAF containing MTLF acting as FL client and receiving global model information from NWDAF containing MTLF acting as FL server is implicit, since it can join a Federated Learning group only when selected by the NWDAF containing MTLF acting as FL server.